Presidency: British Deputy Prime Minister

 Like many parliamentary systems, the prime minister may appoint a deputy prime minister, who serves many of the duties of a traditional vice president.
 As the deputy prime minister possesses no de jure powers, they will not automatically assume the duties of the prime minister, in the event of their in-capitation or resignation.
 The position is often considered one of honor and hence holds many traditional vice presidency powers in a de facto manner.

 Colombian vice presidency

-The vice president assumes the presidency of the Republic of Colombia in the event that the president is unable to perform his duties.
-The vice president also becomes the "acting president" when the president is away or unavailable.
+The vice president is indirectly elected together with the president to a four-year term of office by the people of Colombia through the Universal suffrage.
+Since the passage of the Article 102 Amendment (in 1991) to the Colombian Constitution, the vice president may also be appointed by the president to fill a vacancy, upon leave of absence or death, resignation, or removal of the president.

 German vice chancellor

-The Vice Chancellor of Germany does not assume the position of chancellor, but rather the president chooses a minister to succeed the chancellor position.
-The vice chancellor is usually a member of the cabinet.
+The vice-chancellor of Germany does not assume the position of chancellor, but rather the president chooses a minister to succeed the chancellor position.
+The vice-chancellor is usually a member of the cabinet.